-The first model up is the Deluxe Electrolysis kit from Clean N Easy, it’s a very simplistic design all in white, and comes in at a really entry level price.
-If you’re unsure as to whether electrolysis is for you, or only have one or two stray hairs that you’re worried about then this is a really great bet, for the price and the performance blows the competition out of the water.
+The first model up is the Deluxe Electrolysis kit from Clean N Easy.
+It’s a very simplistic design all in white and comes in at a really entry-level price.
+If you’re unsure as to whether electrolysis is for you, or only have one or two stray hairs that you’re worried about then this is a really great bet for the price.
+Furthermore, the performance blows the competition out of the water.

-You have the option of customizing the intensity with a simple control dial, which is handy since all electrolysis treatments give a little tingle occasionally.
-The stylus is designed to be slim enough to reach the hair follicle, without being able to pierce the skin, though we should say that the tip on this model isn’t as slim as some of the more premium options available.
+You have the option of customizing the intensity with a simple control dial.
+It is handy since all electrolysis treatments give a little tingle occasionally.
+The stylus is designed to be slim enough to reach the hair follicle, without piercing the skin.
+However, we should say that the tip on this model isn’t as slim as some of the more premium options available.

 The front panel features an easy to use control system with buttons for adjusting the intensity.
-The shape is also a plus, it’s really easy to hold compared with the little stylus that comes standard with most electrolysis kits, and rollers like these are often also used in spas and salons.
+Also, the fully adjustable rheostat gives the user complete control.
+The shape is also a plus.
+It’s really easy to hold.
+Furthermore, equipment is compatible with all major-brand electrolysis probes.

-To see results, use the roller over the desired area every few days or so for a couple of weeks and you’ll begin to see that the hairs that you’re removing are hopefully not growing back at all.
-As with any treatment, some hair follicles will be more stubborn than others, but repeat the treatment and all hairs should stop to grow eventually.
+To see results, use the device over the desired area every few days or so for a couple of weeks.
+You’ll begin to see that the hairs that you’re removing are hopefully not growing back at all.
+As with any treatment, some hair follicles will be more stubborn than others.
+In spite of this, repeat the treatment and all hairs should stop to grow eventually.

-Next on our list is a model made for professional salon use,though the model is a few years old now and it comes in at a pretty affordable use even for home use, especially compared to long term salon treatments.
+Next on our list is a model made for professional salon use.
+The model is a few years old now and it comes in at a pretty affordable use even for home use.
+Especially when compared to long term salon treatments.

 The power output intensity is very high, and if other electrolysis or other hair removal methods have failed you before, then this is pretty much the most powerful solution science has to offer.
 The model is perfect for daily use, and perfect for use with multiple different clients since the machine is fully customizable.

-The rate of the electricity surge takes place over a much longer period than with most electrolysis or epilator devices, the result of this is that the experience is less painful for the patient or user.
-However even if you do wish to change the intensity or the duration, this is perfectly easy on the main control panel.
+The rate of the electricity surge takes place over a much longer period than with most electrolysis or epilators for women, the result of this is that the experience is less painful for the patient or user.
+However, even if you do wish to change the intensity or the duration, this is perfectly easy on the main control panel.

-Another great extra that comes with the Electrolyse Automatique which makes it perfect both for long durations at work, or for personal homes use is the foot pedal Particularly handy if you’re holding the stylus in one hand and using the other to find the stray hairs, just tap you foot on the pedal to administer the electrical surge and you’re done.
+Another great extra that comes with the Electrolyse Automatique which makes it perfect both for long durations at work, or for personal homes use is the foot pedal.
+It is particularly handy if you’re holding the stylus in one hand and using the other to find the stray hairs.
+Just tap your foot on the pedal to administer the electrical surge and you’re done.

-Another very high end optionfor home use, or an option for professional salon or spa use is the Aavexx 600 electrolysis machine.
-Much like the Electrolyse Automatique, this one comes fully customizable to suit different parts of the body, or different patients, and it’s also mighty powerful and long lasting enough for years of regular use.
+Another very high-end option for home use or an option for professional salon or spa use is the Aavexx 600 electrolysis machine.
+Much like the Electrolyse Automatique, this one comes fully customizable to suit different parts of the body or different patients.
+It’s also mighty powerful and long-lasting enough for years of regular use.

-Everything needed to get to work comes provided, a foot pedal to give you an extra hand free is included, plenty of spare hygienic galvanic clips, conductive aloe vera gel and plenty more.
+Everything you need to get to work comes provided, a foot pedal to give you an extra hand free is included, plenty of spare hygienic galvanic clips, conductive aloe vera gel, and plenty more.

-This model does come with one full year of money back guarantee, so if you’re worried about it not being the right model for you, you do have that safety net.
+This model does come with one full year of the money-back guarantee, so if you’re worried about it not being the right model for you, you do have that safety net.

 The 3 Types of Electrolysis

-- Thermolysis – Thermolysis treatments are performed by sending radio energy rather than an electrical charge along the hair that will break down the hair in the follicle using a heat reaction.
+Thermolysis treatments are performed by sending radio energy rather than an electrical charge along with the hair that will break down the hair in the follicle using a heat reaction.
 By warming up the hair sufficiently.
 It is one of the faster methods of electrolysis.
-The high frequency of the radio waves causes the hair in the follicle to vibrate and this subsequently heats up the hair in the root of the follicle.
+The high frequency of the radio waves causes the hair in the follicle to vibrate.
+This subsequently heats up the hair in the root of the follicle.
 This damages the cells in the follicle so that more hair will not grow.

-- The Blend – As its name suggests, the blend method combines thermal and galvanic electrolysis to both cause the reaction with the saline solution in the follicle and to heat up the follicle.
+As its name suggests, the blend method combines thermal and galvanic electrolysis to both causes the reaction with the saline solution in the follicle and to heat up the follicle.
 This is slower than Thermolysis, but is still faster than galvanic and takes around 7 seconds per hair.
 It is suitable if you have hair that is sparsely located around your body and works with both coarse and fine hairs.

 How Often Should Electrolysis Hair Removal Be Done?